ianxm/tracker/README.markdown

 that last line says that you watched tv on three days of the week of feb 12th.

-you can also get averages of values.  here, tracker totals the values, then divides by the number of days in the interval (7 in this example, since we're looking at weeks).
+you can also get averages of values.  here, tracker totals the values (20 in this example) then divides by the number of weeks in the interval (2), resulting in 5.

-    > tracker log watchedtv -by-week -avg-week
+    > tracker log watchedtv -by-month -per-week
     duration: 17 days from 2012-02-10 to 2012-02-26
-      2012-02-05: 1.1
-      2012-02-12: 1.7
+      2012-02: 5

-that says you spent 1.7 hours per day watching tv on the week of feb 12th.
+that says you spent 5 hours per week watching tv in feb.

 you can also get percentages of occurrences.  here, tracker counts the occurrences, then divides by the number of days in the interval (7 again) then converts to a percent.

-    > tracker log watchedtv -by-week -pct-week
+    > tracker log watchedtv -by-week -percent
     duration: 17 days from 2012-02-10 to 2012-02-26
       2012-02-05: 29
       2012-02-12: 43